Roopaish/Flutter-RoadMap/README.md

 ```

 - ### Maintain Widgets

+Extract Widgets

 Extracting Widgets makes the code readable but can also boost some performance in some cases.
 Eg: If certain number of widgets depends on MediaQuery, it is good to make a separate widget containing those widgets.

 Builder Methods